(This is cross-posted at BlogHer.)

 You need close-ups, so people can see what you really look like (without your face being obscured by sunglasses or a hat), as well as full-body shots.
 It’s also a good idea to include a photo where you appear dressed-up, and also in casual clothes.

 Maybe you’re going to tell me that you don’t have any photos.
 I understand; my roommate is thinking about joining Facebook and I’ve already told her that she needs at least one photo to use for her main profile picture.
-She balks; she says she doesn’t have any good ones that have been taken recently.
+She balks; she says she doesn’t have any good ones which have been taken recently.
 I continue to say, you need at least one.
 No exceptions!
 I would take some for her if she was willing to let me point a camera her way.

 If you don’t have photos, ask around for people who may have some of you, or ask someone you know to take new ones, or hold your digital camera at arm’s length and take one of yourself.
 Do whatever you need to do, just make sure they represent what you really look like (current day, or at least within the past year or two).